Spicy Firecracker Coleslaw

 Country Coleslaw

 I love a good ole super-crunchy coleslaw.
 Like grandma would make.
 Or buy in the grocery store.
-And it has to be super-cold, too. served right out of the fridge.
+And it has to be super-cold, too.
+And served right out of the fridge.
 This country coleslaw is a simple dish that satisfies my slaw needs, but with a twist (for me, at least) and that’s pickle relish.
 I’ve never had sweet pickle relish (or any relish) in a slaw before.
 It adds a fantastically different flavor and tang to the slaw.
 It makes this salad a real winner!

 Country Coleslaw